viafintech/autonfs/README.md

 ## Copyright and License

-This little tool was made by Martin Seener (c) 2012-2014 Feel free to contribute!
-Use feature branches for new stuff or bugfixes before you submit them to me!
+This little tool was made by Martin Seener (c) 2012-2015 Feel free to contribute!
+Use feature branches in your forks for new stuff or bugfixes before you submit them to me!
 And please sign-off your commits!

-Released under the GNU GPLv2
+Released under the MIT License